 Prescription benzodiazepine medications like Xanax are important treatment options for many people who struggle with anxiety and panic disorder.1 As a Schedule IV controlled substance, however, issues with physical dependence and addiction still arise, particularly when it is used outside of how it was prescribed.2

 Though Xanax has helped many people manage their anxiety and panic disorders, it may also be associated with certain adverse side effects.
-Because of a risk of dangerously amplified side effects, there are warnings on Xanax’s labels not to drink alcohol and take the drug at the same time.3
+Because of the risk of dangerously amplified side effects, there are warnings on Xanax’s labels not to drink alcohol and take the drug at the same time.3

-Xanax (a brand name of alprazolam) is a relatively short-acting benzodiazepine that is prescribed as needed for short-term management of anxiety or panic.4 Studies into the effectiveness of Xanax have not been conducted beyond 4 months for anxiety disorder treatment and 10 weeks for panic disorder.3
+Xanax (a brand name of alprazolam) is a relatively short-acting benzodiazepine that is prescribed as needed for the short-term management of anxiety or panic.4 Studies into the effectiveness of Xanax have not been conducted beyond 4 months for anxiety disorder treatment and 10 weeks for panic disorder.3

-Some patients who use Xanax on an open basis have reported 8 months of use without a loss of benefit for panic disorder, however some tolerance to the therapeutic effects of Xanax may develop with sustained use.3
+Some patients who use Xanax on an open basis have reported 8 months of use without a loss of benefit for panic disorder, however, some tolerance to the therapeutic effects of Xanax may develop with sustained use.3

 Potential Side Effects of Xanax

 Although the drug may affect people differently, possible short-term physical side effects of Xanax include:3,5

 - Sleepiness or drowsiness.